 \section{Abstract}

-In quantum spin-1 chains, there is a nonlocal unitary transformation, known as the Kennedy-Tasaki transformation $\KT$, that defines a duality between the Haldane phase and the $\mathbb{Z}_2 \times \mathbb{Z}_2 $ symmetry-breaking phase.
-In this paper, we find that $\KT$ also defines a duality between a topological Ising critical phase and a trivial Ising critical phase, which provides a ``hidden symmetry breaking" interpretation for the topological criticality.
+In quantum spin-1 chains, there is a nonlocal unitary transformation known as the Kennedy-Tasaki transformation $\KT$, which defines a duality between the Haldane phase and the $\mathbb{Z}_2 \times \mathbb{Z}_2 $ symmetry-breaking phase.
+In this paper, we find that $\KT$ also defines a duality between a topological Ising critical phase and a trivial Ising critical phase, which provides a ``hidden symmetry breaking" interpretation of the topological criticality.
 Moreover, since the duality relates different phases of matter, we argue that a model with self-duality (i.e., invariant under $\KT$) is natural to be at a critical or multicritical point.
 We study concrete examples to demonstrate this argument.
 In particular, when $H$ is the Hamiltonian of the spin-1 antiferromagnetic Heisenberg chain, we prove that the self-dual model $H + \KT H \KT$ is exactly equivalent to a gapless spin-$1/2$ XY chain, which also implies an emergent quantum anomaly.
-On the other hand, we show that the topological and trivial Ising criticalities that are dual to each other meet at a multicritical point which is indeed self-dual.
-Our discussions can be generalized to other symmetries beyond the spin-1 chains.
+On the other hand, we show that the topological and trivial Ising critical phases that are dual to each other meet at a multicritical point which is indeed self-dual.